 Also, the repayments for a loan will be a fixed amount each month which makes it easier to budget for regular outgoings.

 Most lenders set the interest on loans at a fixed rate.
 There are some products which offer variable rates of interest.
 Applicants should be aware that any variable rate loan will make budgeting for the monthly payment more difficult.
 Rates fluctuate along with the bank base rate.
 This makes the monthly amount needed for repayments less predictable.

 The average consumer credit borrowing stood at £38,821 per UK adult in December 2016 – source The Money Charity

 Borrowing in the UK is still on the increase even though the economic times are hard.

 Terms For Repayment On Personal Loans

 How Long Is The Term Of A Personal Loan?
-Most lenders will offer a choice of repayment terms for a personal loan.
+Most lenders will offer a choice of repayment terms for a loan.
 Terms will vary but are often between one and five years with the most popular term being 36 months.
-Some personal loans will go for as long as seven years.
+Some loans will go for as long as seven years.
 You can choose the repayment period to suit your own circumstances.
 But, you should be aware that the longer the term, the more interest you will pay.

 Using A Personal Loan For Debt Consolidation